AnirudhGovil/anirudhgovil.github.io/_pages/about.md

 I work as a Computer Vision Research Engineer at [DreamVu](https://dreamvu.com/) building perception systems for robots.
 I do R&D on image processing, stereoscopic depth detection & semantic segmentation.

-I previously worked as a Computer Vision Engineer at [Game Theory](https://www.gametheory.in/) where I built the core camera calibration, triangulation & detection pipelines for shuttle/ball trajectory tracking for sports.
+I previously worked as a Computer Vision Engineer at [Game Theory](https://www.gametheory.in/) where I detected, triangulated & tracked objects using multiple cameras for sports.

 As a researcher at [RRC](https://robotics.iiit.ac.in/) & [PreCog](https://precog.iiit.ac.in/), I've worked on Robotic Perception, Vision Language Models & Codemixing in NLP.
 I've had the pleasure of being advised by [Prof. Madahava Krishna](https://robotics.iiit.ac.in/faculty_mkrishna/), [Prof. Ponnurangam Kumaraguru](https://precog.iiit.ac.in/) and [Prof. Sourav Garg](https://oravus.github.io/).